What is IBS?

 Natural Management of IBS

-- Exercise.
+Exercise.
 You can increase and improve circulation in your digestive tract with a good exercise routine.
 Embracing mindfulness and meditation practices will help to undo stress and relax both the body and mind.
-Matilda Tilly Anderson has some great yoga sequences to help you get started.
+Here are some great yoga sequences to help you get started.

-- Avoid triggers.
-Dairy, caffeine, alcohol, smoking, soda and energy drinks can trigger IBS.
+Avoid triggers.
+Dairy, caffeine, alcohol, smoking, sugar, soda and energy drinks can trigger IBS.
 Gluten can be inflammatory while some raw vegetables can irritate the digestive tract.
 Following an anti-inflammatory diet is a great place to start.

-- Eat slowly.
+Eat slowly.
 Really take the time to eat your food.
 Before you eat, allow yourself a few moments to smell and see the food or think about their different flavours & textures.
 Most people don’t know this, but digestion begins before you actually put food in your mouth!
 Just the smell alone can trigger the digestive enzymes to start working in the mouth.
-Chew slowly and don’t use drinks to wash down your food – saliva should be enough.
+Chew slowly, eat mindfully, and don’t use drinks to wash down your food – saliva should be enough.

-- Essential oils.
+Essential oils.
 When applied topically, peppermint, spearmint, and essential oil blends can ease the symptoms of IBS, helping to reduce bloating, pain and spasms.

-- Acupuncture.
-Some people find that acupuncture is a helpful alternative therapy for IBS.
+Acupuncture.
+Some people find that acupuncture is a helpful alternative therapy for IBS to ease the discomfort.

 If you can follow some of these steps, you can work your way towards feeling some relief from the symptoms of IBS.
 Your diet and lifestyle are large contributing factors towards IBS symptoms.
 The more closely you can incorporate some of these ideas will help reduce your discomfort.
 Remember that IBS is not a disease to be cured but a syndrome (many causes) to be supported.